nwtgck/tableau-solver-haskell/README.md

 # Tableau solver in Haskell

-Tableau method can solve whether a logical formula is satisfy or not (=satisfiability: 妥当性), contradiction (=矛盾) and tautology.
+Tableau method can solve whether a logical formula is satisfy or not (=satisfiability: 充足可能性), contradiction (=矛盾) and tautology.

 <img src="https://upload.wikimedia.org/wikipedia/en/a/ad/Partially_built_tableau.svg" />